 Part 5: Filter your page

-To make use of your new filter you need to apply it to the outputs on your page.
+To make use of your new filter you need to apply it to the outputs on your pages.

-- In the Object Inspector, use Inputs > FILTERS AND WEIGHT > Filter(s) to apply this filter variable.
+- In the Object Inspector, use Data > Filters and Weight > Filter(s) to apply this filter variable.

 Part 6: Edit the document settings